cb372/scalacache/README.md

 ScalaCache is available for Scala 2.11.x, 2.12.x, and 2.13.x.

 The JVM must be Java 11 or newer.
-For Java 8, use `1.0.0-M5` is the last supported version.
+For Java 8, use `1.0.0-M5` which is the last supported version.

 ## Compiling the documentation